HartProductionz/WazuhSiem/README.md

 				Vulnerabilities
 1. Not enabled on default
 2. How to set it up :
+3. Go to Configuration
+4. Make your way over to line 104 and change it to from "no < "yes" under Vulnerabilty Detector